-Karam Forum (an Oikonomia Network event) is a two-day gathering for theological educators and Christian academics.
+Karam Forum is a gathering for theological educators and Christian academics.
 Leading Bible and theology scholars will help you train a new generation of Christians who follow King Jesus by loving their neighbors in their daily tasks.
 Faithful discipleship to Christ involves working every day in homes, workplaces, and communities to help God’s world flourish.
+See our event website for more details.

 Karam, the Hebrew verb meaning “to tend vineyards,” communicates the vast range of work that goes into creating a healthy and flourishing vineyard.
 Vineyards need tending – bearing fruit, flourishing, requires careful and creative work.